 What if someone has used my identity for employment purposes or to file a tax return?

 The IRS is responsible for administering and enforcing tax laws.
 If you believe someone has assumed your identity to file federal Income Tax Returns, or to commit other tax fraud, call toll-free: 1-800-829-0433.
 Victims of identity theft who are having trouble filing their returns should call the IRS Taxpayer Advocates Office, toll-free: 1-877-777-4778.

 Crime Scene Integrity:

-FSD will have the most success processing a scene that has been secured and undisturbed.
+Forensic Services Division will have the most success processing a scene that has been secured and undisturbed.
 Don't use the door where the suspect made entry and don't drive the car for two or three days and then report the crime.
-FSD personnel will be provided information by the case officer and will also talk with victims to determine items touched or handled (out of place items) or items that don't belong at the scene and possibly left by suspects.
+Forensic Services Division personnel will be provided information by the case officer and will also talk with victims to determine items touched or handled (out of place items) or items that don't belong at the scene and possibly left by suspects.

-When vehicles or buildings have been "egged," spray painted, or bricks/rocks thrown through windows, FSD is usually not called due to the lack of evidence.
-If spray paint cans are left at the scenes, officers have been encouraged to transport them to FSD for processing for latent prints.
+When vehicles or buildings have been "egged," spray painted, or bricks/rocks thrown through windows, Forensic Services Division is usually not called due to the lack of evidence.
+If spray paint cans are left at the scenes, officers have been encouraged to transport them to Forensic Services Division for processing for latent prints.
 Rocks and bricks are rough textured surfaces are not conducive to latent print processing

 On a "smash and grab" (window broken out with rock or brick and subject reaches inside to remove purse or item from the front seat; door is still locked and untouched), latent print processing would be of no benefit.
 The rock/brick is not conducive for latent print processing and the vehicle surfaces were not touched by the suspect.